awslabs/distill-cli/README.md

 ### Slack

-To output a summary to a Slack channel, create a [Slack webhook](https://api.slack.com/messaging/webhooks), and update and uncomment the enpdoint in `config.toml`.
-If you do not set the endpoint, or if the endpoint is commented out, you'll receive the error "Slack webhook endpoint is not configured.
+To output a summary to a Slack channel, create a [Slack webhook](https://api.slack.com/messaging/webhooks), then update and uncomment the endpoint in your `config.toml`.
+If you don't set the endpoint, or if the endpoint is commented out, you'll receive the error "Slack webhook endpoint is not configured.
 Skipping Slack notification.".

 ```
 ...